-We are a commercial stage medical device company with a proprietary non-invasive vagus nerve stimulation, or nVNS, therapy, called gammaCore. nVNS is a platform bioelectronic medical therapy that modulates neurotransmitters and immune function through its effects on both the peripheral and central nervous systems.
-We are initially focused on utilizing gammaCore in the management and treatment of primary headache conditions.
+We are a commercial-stage medical device company with a proprietary non-invasive vagus nerve stimulation, or nVNS, therapy, called gammaCore. nVNS is a platform bioelectronic medical therapy that modulates neurotransmitters and immune function through its effects on both the peripheral and central nervous systems.
+We are focused on utilizing gammaCore in the management and treatment of primary headache conditions.

-Our gammaCore nVNS therapy is the first non-invasive, hand-held medical therapy applied at the neck as an adjunctive therapy to treat migraine and cluster headache through the utilization of a mild electrical stimulation to the vagus nerve that passes through the skin.
-Designed as a portable, easy-to-use technology, gammaCore can be self-administered by patients, prophylactically or as needed, without the potential side effects associated with commonly prescribed drugs.
-When placed on a patient 's neck over the vagus nerve, gammaCore stimulates the nerve's afferent fibers, which may lead to a reduction of pain in patients. gammaCore (nVNS) is FDA cleared in the United States for adjunctive use for the preventive treatment of cluster headache in adult patients, the acute treatment of pain associated with episodic cluster headache in adult patients, the acute and preventive treatment of migraine in adults and adolescent (ages 12 and older) patients, and paroxysmal hemicrania and hemicrania continua in adult patients. gammaCore is CE-marked in the United Kingdom and European Union for the acute and/or prophylactic treatment of primary headache (Migraine, Cluster Headache, Trigeminal Autonomic Cephalalgias and Hemicrania Continua) and Medication Overuse Headache in adults.
+Our gammaCore nVNS therapy is the first non-invasive, hand-held medical therapy applied at the neck as a therapy to treat migraine and cluster headache through the utilization of a mild electrical stimulation to the vagus nerve that passes through the skin.
+Designed as a portable, easy-to-use technology, gammaCore is self-administered by patients, prophylactically or as needed, without the potential side effects associated with commonly prescribed drugs.
+When placed on a patient 's neck over the vagus nerve, gammaCore stimulates the afferent fiber, which may lead to a reduction of pain in patients. gammaCore (nVNS) is FDA cleared in the United States for adjunctive use for the preventive treatment of cluster headache in adult patients, the acute and preventive treatment of migraine in adults and adolescent (ages 12 and older) patients, and paroxysmal hemicrania and hemicrania continua in adult patients. gammaCore is CE-marked in the United Kingdom and European Union for the acute and/or prophylactic treatment of primary headache (Migraine, Cluster Headache, Trigeminal Autonomic Cephalalgias and Hemicrania Continua) and Medication Overuse Headache in adults.

 Since May 2019, we have primarily focused our sales efforts in two channels, the U.S. Department of Veterans Affairs and U.S. Department of Defense, and the United Kingdom.
 More recently, we began making targeted investments to increase the adoption of our gammaCore therapy in both the United States and abroad.
-We continue to evaluate strategies to expand commercial adoption of gammaCore, including traditional reimbursement models as well as the potential use of ecommerce and cash pay models through direct-to-physician and direct-to-consumer approaches.
+We continue to evaluate strategies to expand commercial adoption of gammaCore, including traditional reimbursement models as well as the potential use of e-commerce and cash pay models through direct-to-physician and direct-to-consumer approaches.
 We expect to make continued targeted investments in the evaluation and possible execution of these strategies in future quarters.
-We are unable to predict the impact these strategies will have on our financial condition, results of operations and cash flows due to numerous uncertainties.
+We are also continuing to make targeted investments in future iterations of our therapy delivery platform.
+We are unable to predict the impact these strategies and investments will have on our financial condition, results of operations and cash flows due to numerous uncertainties, including the potential impact of inflation, currency exchange rates, and general overall economic conditions.